CGudapati/cgudapati.github.io/_posts/2020-08-19-SCIP-Tutorial-Solving-Sudoku.md

 ```

-It is always uselfull to see the LP to glean more information about how the model is being constructed.
+It is always useful to see the LP to glean more information about how the model is being constructed.
 To write the model to an LP we can use the following code

 ```c++
 SCIP_CALL((SCIPwriteOrigProblem(scip, "scip_sudoku.lp", nullptr, FALSE)));
 ```

-And to run this program on a unix-based system follow the folloings commands
+And to run this program on a unix-based system follow the following commands

 ```bash
 Sudoku$ ls